Dacians: Name

 The ethnographic name Daci is found under various forms within ancient sources.
 Greeks used the forms Δάκοι "Dakoi" (Strabo, Dio Cassius, and Dioscorides) and Δάοι "Daoi" (singular Daos).
 (Note: Dioscorides's book (known in English by its Latin title De Materia Medica 'Regarding Medical Materials') has all the Dacian names of the plants preceded by Δάκοι Dakoi i.e. Δάκοι Dakoi προποδιλα Latin Daci propodila "Dacians propodila") The form Δάοι "Daoi" was frequently used according to Stephan of Byzantium.

 Latins used the forms Davus, Dacus, and a derived form Dacisci (Vopiscus and inscriptions).

-There are similarities between the ethnonyms of the Dacians and those of Dahae (Greek Δάσαι Δάοι, Δάαι, Δαι, Δάσαι Dáoi, Dáai, Dai, Dasai; Latin Dahae, Daci), an Indo-European people located east of the Caspian Sea, until the 1st millennium BC.
-Scholars have suggested that there were links between the two peoples since ancient times.
-The historian David Gordon White has, moreover, stated that the "Dacians ... appear to be related to the Dahae".
-(Likewise White and other scholars also believe that the names Dacii and Dahae may also have a shared etymology – see the section following for further details.)

 By the end of the first century AD, all the inhabitants of the lands which now form Romania were known to the Romans as Daci, with the exception of some Celtic and Germanic tribes who infiltrated from the west, and Sarmatian and related people from the east.

 Etymology

 The name Daci, or "Dacians" is a collective ethnonym.
 Dio Cassius reported that the Dacians themselves used that name, and the Romans so called them, while the Greeks called them Getae.
 Opinions on the origins of the name Daci are divided.
 Some scholars consider it to originate in the Indo-European *dha-k-, with the stem *dhe- 'to put, to place', while others think that the name Daci originates in *daca 'knife, dagger' or in a word similar to dáos, meaning 'wolf' in the related language of the Phrygians.'

-One hypothesis is that the name Getae originates in Indo-European *guet- 'to utter, to talk'.
-Another hypothesis is that Getae and Daci are the Iranian names of two Iranian-speaking Scythian groups that had been assimilated into the larger Thracian-speaking population of the later "Dacia."
+Another hypothesis is that the name Getae originates in Indo-European *guet- 'to utter, to talk'.